jenboc/music-markov-chains/README.md

-# music-hs
+# music-generator
-An algorithmic music composer written in Haskell!!
+A music generator in Haskell.